 An individual 30 minute private phone consultation with Nancy.

 Tips on how to photograph your work, and post it for the course.

-Daily feedback on your paintings and questions.
+Daily feedback from Nancy on your paintings, and answers to your questions.

 A community of artists for inspiration and support.